grahamcarman/docs/astro/migrate-astronomer-software-nebula.md

 1. Install the latest version of the Astro CLI.
 See [Install the CLI](https://docs.astronomer.io/astro/cli/install-cli#install-the-cli) and [Upgrade the CLI](https://docs.astronomer.io/astro/cli/install-cli#install-the-cli).

-2. Run the following command to delete the Nebula login context:
+2. Run one of the following commands to delete the login context for your previous Astronomer product:

     ```sh
+    # Delete context for Astronomer Software
+    astro context delete <your-organization>.astronomer.io

+    # Delete context for Astronomer Nebula
     astro context delete app.gcp0001.us-east4.astronomer.io
     ```